-The Credit Agreement provides for a revolving loan feature, or Line of Credit, that permits the Company to borrow, repay and re-borrow, from time to time until June 30, 2018, up to the lesser of (i) \$20.0 million or (ii) a sum equal to (a) 80% of the Company's eligible accounts receivable (less the outstanding principal balance of term loans and letters of credit under the Credit Agreement) and (b) the lesser of (i) 50% of the value of certain of the Company's core equipment or (ii) \$12,500,000.
+The Credit Agreement provides for a revolving loan feature, or Line of Credit, that permits the Company to borrow, repay and re-borrow, from time to time until June 30, 2017, up to the lesser of (i) \$20.0 million or (ii) a sum equal to (a) 80% of our eligible accounts receivable (less the outstanding principal balance of term loans and letters of credit under the Credit Agreement) and (b) the lesser of (i) 50% of the value of certain of the Company's core equipment or (ii) \$12,500,000.
 The Company has not utilized the Line of Credit since its inception.
-Because the Company's ability to borrow funds under the Line of Credit is tied to the amount of the Company's eligible accounts receivable and value of certain of its core equipment, if the Company's accounts receivable decrease materially for any reason, including delays, reductions or cancellations by clients, or decreased demand for the Company's services, or the value of the Company's pledged core equipment decreases materially, the Company's borrowing ability to fund operations or other obligations may be reduced.
+Because the Company's ability to borrow funds under the Line of Credit is tied to the amount of the Company's ligible accounts receivable and value of certain of its core equipment, if the Company's accounts receivable decrease materially for any reason, including delays, reductions or cancellations by clients or decreased demand for the Company's services, or the Company's value of its pledged core equipment decreases materially, the Company's ability to borrow to fund operations or other obligations may be limited.

 The Credit Agreement also provides for a term loan feature.
-The Company has no outstanding notes payable under the term loan feature of the Credit Agreement, and any notes outstanding under this feature would count toward the maximum amounts the Company may borrow under the Credit Agreement.
+The Company has no outstanding notes payable under the term loan feature of the Credit Agreement, and any notes outstanding under this feature would count towards the maximum amounts the Company may borrow under the Credit Agreement.